mmistakes/minimal-mistakes/_docs/05-configuration.md

 ### Site URL

 The base hostname and protocol for your site.
-If you're hosting with GitHub Pages this will be something like `url: "http://github.io.mmistakes"` or `url: "https://mademistakes.com"` if you have a custom domain name.
+If you're hosting with GitHub Pages this will be something like `url: "https://github.io.mmistakes"` or `url: "https://mademistakes.com"` if you have a custom domain name.

 **Note:** It's important to remember that when testing locally you need to change the `site.url`.
 Ideally you'd use [multiple config files](https://mademistakes.com/articles/using-jekyll-2016/#environments-and-configurations) with `bundle exec jekyll serve --config _config.yml,_config.dev.yml` to apply development overrides.
-Simply commenting out the line works as well `# url: "http://mmistakes.github.io"`.
+Simply commenting out the line works as well `# url: "https://mmistakes.github.io"`.
 Just remember to uncomment it before pushing or else you'll have broken assets and links all over the place!
 {: .notice--warning}

-**ProTip:** GitHub serves pages over `http://` and `https://` so to take advantage of that go protocol-less with `url: "//github.io.mmistakes"`.
-This will avoid any mixed content warnings that might occur if you were to use `url: https://github.io.mmistakes` and someone visited a non-https page.
-To my knowledge there is no way to force GitHub hosted sites to redirect http traffic to https without the use of a service like [Cloudflare](https://www.cloudflare.com/).
-More info on serving your GitHub Pages hosted site over https can be [found here](https://konklone.com/post/github-pages-now-sorta-supports-https-so-use-it).
+**ProTip:** To force GitHub hosted sites to [redirect http traffic to https](https://konklone.com/post/github-pages-now-sorta-supports-https-so-use-it) use a service like [Cloudflare](https://www.cloudflare.com/).
 {: .notice--info}

 ### Site Base URL